momentumdevcon/website/src/assets/blog/20231010-what-to-expect.md

 We’ll be giving away several items that you can only win by completing a “Meet the Sponsors” sheet.
 As you visit each sponsor, they will stamp your sheet in the appropriate square.
 Once your sheet is full, bring it to the main desk to enter in the drawing of your choice.
 The drawing will occur during the closing remarks.
 You must be present to win!

-## Closing Remarks

-Win free stuff!
-Have a proper send-off!
-Celebrate a successful Momentum!

-To end the day, we'll meet in the main ballroom at 5:10 for Closing Remarks.

-I know that this is the final session of a long, tiring day and I will do my best to keep it short.

 Question: